oxypteros/alpha-docs/content-organization.en.md

 ```
 - Navigating to `example.com/articles/first-article/` renders the page using `index.md` and the **page layout**.
 - `image.jpg` is accessible only within `first-article/`, keeping page resources organized and scoped to their specific content.

+Just by looking at the folder tree, you instantly know that `image.jpg` belongs to `first-article`.
+This link between pages and resources really helps once your content grows.

 ## Markdown Files
 Markdown files provide the actual content of your pages.
 What’s rendered depends on: